Randwarf/StellarisUnityLore/Kwerdan Lore/Algae War.md

 ~WARCRIMES OF SALAH BABY !!!????~

-At the end of the war
+By the end of this war, borders have barely changed.
+Thus peace treaty was signed and new borders were drawn - the lines cut entire towns in half and many families were separated from each other.

 # Post-war period